OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 - enable SeaORM's `debug-print` feature and feed its events into the existing `tracing` subscriber, following [SeaORM's debug-log guidance](https://www.sea-ql.org/SeaORM/docs/install-and-config/debug-log/);
 - interpolated bind values are allowed in logs;
-- disable SQLx statement logging to avoid duplicate query events;
+- disable SQLx statement logging on the shared pool;
+- verify a representative marker appears in exactly one SeaORM query event and no duplicate SQLx statement event;
 - do not recreate the Diesel tracing wrappers, spans, helpers, or attributes;
 - document the intentional observability change in the final operational documentation.